 - Reduce unemployment, especially among young people.

-- Promote adult education, especially in regards to the new skills and qualifications required by the job market.
+- Promote adult education, especially in regard to the new skills and qualifications required by the job market.

 - Encourage young people to participate in Europe’s democratic life.